 7. Don’t be fooled by the people outside the subway

 When exiting the South Ferry subway station, chances are you’ll be bombarded by people trying to sell you tickets for visiting the Statue of Liberty.
-They will be in your face, shouting, trying to block your way.
+They’ll be in your face, shouting, trying to block your way.

 Just because these people wear vests with words on them doesn’t mean they’re not there to rob you.
-They’ll show you their “credentials,” but you’re smart–you know that any ol’ Joe Schmo with a printer and access to the laminator at FedExOffice can get “credentials.”
+They’ll show you their “credentials,” but you’re smart; you know that any ol’ Joe Schmo with a printer and access to the laminator at FedExOffice can get “credentials.”
 It’s called a hustle.
-It’s also how I ended up backstage at an Incubus concert one time.
+It’s also how I ended up on stage at an Incubus concert one time.

 They’ll tell you the Statue of Liberty is sold out and the only way you can get tickets is through them.
 The aggressive strangers on the street.
 Outside the subway.

-You’ll push past them–you ain’t no fool.
-You’ll try to ignore them but, after they continue to follow you down the street, finally say something like, “I have reservations, leave me alone!”
+You’ll push past them because you ain’t no fool.
+You’ll try to ignore them but, after they continue to follow you down the street, you’ll finally say something like, “I have reservations, leave me alone!”
 Then they’ll scream at you for a good ten seconds and call you a “b*tch” as you walk away.

 I’m going to let you in on a not-so-little secret: no official employee of the American National Park Service would ever call you a b*tch for already having tickets to their park.
 These people are scammers who make, I can only imagine, craploads of money off gullible tourists.
 But you aren’t one of these.